 Although, without a clear understanding of the industry's specifics, users' needs, and pain points, it would've been next to impossible to build the platform it is now.
 So to avoid taking such risks, we turned to UX research which was our true ally all the design way.

-We'll dive into the world of discovery that helped us design the NFT platform that, spoiler alert, acquired the top global brands as customers with over 200 stores after the launch.
+Next, our top-rated Bay Area design agency will dive into the world of discovery that helped us design the NFT platform that, spoiler alert, acquired the top global brands as customers with over 200 stores after the launch.

-Metastaq x Lazarev: how it all began
+Metastaq x Lazarev.agency: how it all began

 The thing about Web3 is that it sets its prime focus on NFT marketplaces' individual users but rarely on businesses.
 The Metastaq team discovered this market gap and decided to cater to brands.